chew-z/itunes.vim/README.md

 [^1]: This is not First World problem but I am developing this plugin on an island off Sumatra and Internet could be spotty and my mobile package is limited.

-Just right now internet slowed down to [EDGE (check in Wikipedia if you are too young to know what it is)](https://en.wikipedia.org/wiki/Enhanced_Data_Rates_for_GSM_Evolution) - cause of rain and heavey wind during the night probably.
+Just right now internet slowed down to [EDGE (check in Wikipedia if you are too young to know what it is)](https://en.wikipedia.org/wiki/Enhanced_Data_Rates_for_GSM_Evolution) - cause of rain and heavy wind during the night probably.

 Even pushing commits is hard.
 Hence the Offline option is default.